What is strep throat?

 Although waiting to treat strep throat may prolong the time you have the illness, delaying treatment for a few days doesn't increase the risk of rheumatic fever or other complications.

 Your doctor also may recommend non-prescription medicines such as acetaminophen or anesthetic throat sprays to help relieve the pain and discomfort caused by strep throat.
 Acetaminophen will also reduce fever.
+Be safe with medicines.
+Read and follow all instructions on the label.
 Acetaminophen and ibuprofen are different products with different dosing recommendations.
 Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.
 Studies have not shown any added benefit from alternating these medicines.

 For more information, see: